ngworker/router-component-store/README.md

 | selectQueryParam<TValue>(param: string): Observable<TValue> | Select the specified query parameter.      |
 | selectRouteParam<TValue>(param: string): Observable<TValue> | Select the specified route paramter.       |

-A `RouterStore` service is provided either by using either `provideGlobalRouterStore` or `provideLocalRouterStore`.
+A `RouterStore` service is provided by using either `provideGlobalRouterStore` or `provideLocalRouterStore`.

 The _global_ `RouterStore` service is never destroyed but can be injected in any class.